MattiaMarseglia/Hotspot-and-Shadow-Detection-for-Solar-Panels/README.md

 - **Image Processing**: Images acquired by the fixed camera are processed to extract relevant information about the condition of the panels.
 - **Data Analysis with pvlib**: Utilizing the pvlib library to analyze the characteristics of solar panels and optimize energy production.
 - **Daytime Operation**: The system is designed to operate during the day, capturing images and providing real-time insights.

-Feel free to customize the README.md file based on your project's specific details and structure.
-Additionally, you might want to include information about project structure, configuration settings, and any additional documentation that can help users understand and contribute to your project.